kwdaisuke/Kaggle-Titanic/README.md

 Check out the “Data” tab to explore the datasets even further.
 Once you feel you’ve created a competitive model, submit it to Kaggle to see where your model stands on our leaderboard against other Kagglers.

 # Reference
-Kaggle: Titanic: Machine Learning from Disaster https://www.kaggle.com/c/titanic/overview
+Titanic: Machine Learning from Disaster https://www.kaggle.com/c/titanic/overview